Ria424/developers-animatesdk-docs/Flash_object/Flash48.md

 #### Description

-*Dropped in Adobe Animate.*
-Property; a string that corresponds to the global Classpath setting in the ActionScript 2.0 Settings dialog box.
+Property; `string`; A string that corresponds to the global Classpath setting in the ActionScript 2.0 Settings dialog box.
 Class paths within the string are delimited with semi-colons (;).
 To view or change ActionScript 3.0 Classpath settings, use [Flash.as3PackagePaths](../Flash_object/Flash2.md).

 #### Example